 living as they were, stuck in the same behavioral ruts.
 The film speaks to us

-but extremely difficult to put into practice.
+and understand this, but extremely difficult to put into practice in our everyday lives.

 The above commentary is mostly by Ron Loftus, but it incorporates a small portion of the review found at: http://www.reelmoviecritic.com/20036q/id1878.htm